Magda9005/Sudoku/readme.md

 ## Features of the app:
 - possibility to choose the difficulty level
 - timer with the 'pause' option
-- for the better perception,row,column and square containing the clicked field have been highlighted
+- for the better visibility,row,column and square containing the clicked field have been highlighted

 ## How to setup the project: